nicolasessisbreton/fython/docs/language_reference/print.rst

 The default mode is ``a``.

-The format mini-language is that of Fortran plus two additions
+The format mini-language is that of Fortran plus several additions

 .. code-block:: fython